DaringCuteSeal/DaringCuteSeal/README.md

 - 💻 Programming and making my own little scripts!
 I mainly work with BASH, JavaScript, C, and Python.
 - 🐾 Animals!
 I'm a furry >:3
 - 💙 Blue!
 Somehow it's part of my identity.
 - 🪐 Philosophy!
-I love questioning everything but also often got terrified because of it.
+I love questioning everything but also gets terrified because of it.